papaj2139/pongOS/README.md

 ## Plans
 - Try to test it on REAL hardware (altho i DOUBT it will work)
-- Font rendering forrr scores
+- Shell
+- disk I/O

 ## License
 Feel free to use this code however you'd like!